 Tubing is among the most popular water sports.
 It’s easy for someone of any age and skill level to handle.
 One just needs the ability to hang on and have fun.
 We dare you to find a tuber who isn’t grinning from ear-to-ear!
-And it offers nearly unlimited and unpredictable thrills and of course spills.
-Tubing is a “one size fit all,” type of activity.
+And it offers nearly unlimited and unpredictable thrills and of course the inevitable spills.
+Tubing is a “one size fits all,” type of activity.
 With a huge variety of tube styles available, there will never be a dull moment on the water.
-There are tubs for just about anyone and everyone.
+There are tubes for just about anyone and everyone.
 Some sit-in style tubes are harder to tip and are relatively tame, making them the best choice for younger or less adventurous riders.
 On the other hand you have deck-style tubes that offer the wild rides teens love.
 Although tubing doesn’t require a lot of skill, like all water sports, it does require common sense.
-If you follow a few simple rules (like always wearing a life vest) you and your family and friends will enjoy your tubing adventures.
+If you follow a few simple rules (like always wearing a life vest) you and your family, and friends will enjoy your tubing adventures.

 Here are a few pointers about your towables!

-Check your equipment- Be sure your tube is properly inflated and your tow line is not tangled, knotted or worn.
+-Check your equipment- Be sure your tube is properly inflated and your tow line is not tangled, knotted or worn.

-Know your rider’s limits- Drive at a speed that is comfortable for your rider—teens are likely to urge you to hit the gas, but younger children may be just as happy at slower speeds.
+-Know your rider’s limits- Drive at a speed that is comfortable for your rider—teens are likely to urge you to hit the gas, but younger children may be just as happy at slower speeds.

-Boat safely- Follow all boating rules and use a spotter to keep an eye on your rider and to help you watch for other boats or obstacles in the water.
+-Boat safely- Follow all boating rules and use a spotter to keep an eye on your rider and to help you watch for other boats or obstacles in the water.

-Ending your day- Be sure to take the time to properly stow your equipment.
+-Ending your day- Be sure to take the time to properly stow your equipment.
 Let your tow line dry, coil it up and store in a dry place

-Stowing your towables- Don’t leave your tube sitting out in the sun—it will expand.
+-Stowing your towables- Don’t leave your tube sitting out in the sun—it will expand.
 Store it in the shade.
 If you can’t keep it out of the sun, release some air—just be sure to re-inflate it before your next outing.